wagtail/wagtail-transfer/README.md

   `WAGTAILTRANSFER_SECRET_KEY` and the per-source `SECRET_KEY` settings are used to authenticate the communication between the source and destination instances; this prevents unauthorised users from using this API to retrieve sensitive data such as password hashes.
 The `SECRET_KEY` for each entry in `WAGTAILTRANSFER_SOURCES` must match that instance's `WAGTAILTRANSFER_SECRET_KEY`.

+* Log in as a user with the permission "Can import pages from other sites"

 ## Configuration